Opentrons/opentrons/api/docs/v2/new_labware.rst

     Negative ``z`` arguments to :py:meth:`.Well.bottom` may cause the tip to collide with the bottom of the well.
-The OT-2 has no sensors to detect this, and if it happens, the robot will be too high in z for the rest of the protocol.
+The OT-2 has no sensors to detect this, and if it happens, the pipette that collided will be too high in z until the next time it picks up a tip.

 .. note::